YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 ## Q614.
 How are you going to end this section regarding the use of AWS resources?

-As we can tested from configureation the two ec2 instance created with auto scalling group  are always running regardless of we termoinate or stopp them.
-Even if we are not using them but they are running
+As we can tested from configureation of the two ec2 instance created with auto scalling group are always running even after  we terminate/stop them.
+This leades to resource wastage specially for big applications it may cost a lot.<br/>
+Therfore, when we finish our task we need to terminate them maunally.

 In order to save aws resources